appsmithorg/appsmith-docs/how-to-guides/use-redshift-as-data-source-on-appsmith.md

 ![Screenshot seventeen](../.gitbook/assets/redshift-appsmith-17.png)

- Add inbound rules for type Redshift one for custom: Anywhere IPv4 and one for custom: My IP then click on `Save rules`. **Remember to delete the new inbound rules after you have completed your task for a long term use prefer creating a new security group.**
+ Add inbound rules for type Redshift one for custom: Anywhere IPv4 and one for custom: My IP then click on `Save rules`. **Remember to delete the new inbound rules after you have completed your task, for a long term use prefer creating a new security group.**

 ![Screenshot eighteen](../.gitbook/assets/redshift-appsmith-18.png)